 UCISD argues that Plaintiffs' Monell claims fail because of a lack of causation-i.e., that the policy in question was not the "moving force" behind Plaintiffs' constitutional violations.
-See Br. at 14.
+See Br. at 9-10.
 UCISD is incorrect.
-In considering this question, courts evaluate if the constitutional violation stemmed from whether "a deliberate choice to follow a course of action is made from among various alternatives."
+In considering this question, courts evaluate whether the constitutional violation stemmed from "a deliberate choice to follow a course of action is made from among various alternatives."
 Cherry Knoll, L.L.C. v.
 Jones, 922 F.3d 309, 317 (5th Cir.
 2019).
 At this early stage, Plaintiffs need not allege with factual certainty the deliberate decisions made by Arredondo, but rather must plead facts which "make it plausible that [Arredondo] made the deliberate decision" to barricade the students in with the shooter, causing constitutional violations.
-Id. at 317 (emphasis added).
-The Amended Complaint is replete with allegations which, viewed in the light most favorable to Plaintiffs, make it more than plausible that Arredondo made "a deliberate choice to" barricade the children in with the shooter, "a course of action [] made from among various alternatives" available to Arredondo, which resulted in Plaintiffs' constitutional violations.
-Id. at 317 (quoting Pembaur, 475 U.S. at 483).
+Cherry Knoll, L.L.C., 922 F.3d 309, at 317 (emphasis added).
+The Complaint is replete with allegations which, viewed in the light most favorable to Plaintiffs, make it more than plausible that Arredondo made "a deliberate choice to" barricade the children in with the shooter, "a course of action [] made from among various alternatives" available to Arredondo that day, which resulted in Plaintiffs' constitutional violations.
+Cherry Knoll, 922 F.3d at 317 (quoting Pembaur, 475 U.S. at 483).

-The Amended Complaint alleges that, upon arriving at Robb Elementary approximately three minutes after the shooting began, Arredondo immediately heard "'plenty' of gunshots" and saw gunshots coming out through the walls of the classroom but chose not to breach the classroom in favor of a new policy of barricading the children in with the shooter.
-Am.
-Compl. ¶ 126.
+The Complaint alleges that, upon arriving at Robb Elementary approximately three minutes after the shooting began, Arredondo immediately heard "plenty' of gunshots" and saw gunshots coming out through the walls of the classroom, but chose not to breach the classroom in favor of a new policy of barricading the children in with the shooter.
+Compl. ¶ 128.
 It alleges that "he intentionally trapped children in the room with the shooter."
-Id. ¶ 131.
-Instead of breaching the classroom, Arredondo affirmatively prevented others from attempting to breach the classroom on multiple occasions, including by giving "orders to officers to stand down while the shooter was actively shooting teachers and students trapped in classrooms 111 and 112," id. ¶¶ 149, 164, 170; and as Arredondo later admitted, he chose not to breach the classroom when he heard the gunman reload, a clear opportunity to neutralize the shooter, id. ¶ 190.
+Id. ¶ 133.
+Instead of breaching the classroom, Arredondo affirmatively acted to perpetuated UCISD's new barricade policy: he called police dispatch and requested yet more officers to barricade the classrooms, and "did not request or set up for a breach of the classroom," id. ¶ 151; he actively prevented others from attempting to breach the classroom on multiple occasions, including by giving "orders to officers to stand down while the shooter was actively shooting teachers and students trapped in classrooms 111 and 112," id. ¶¶ 153, 168; as a group of officers prepared to breach the classroom in defiance of Arredondo's instructions, Arredondo said, "'tell them to f\\\\\g wait," id. ¶ 174; and as Arredondo later admitted, he chose not to breach the classroom when he heard the gunman reload, a clear opportunity to neutralize the shooter, id. ¶ 197.

-The Amended Complaint also makes it plausible that Arredondo did this despite having "various alternatives" available to him.
+The Complaint also makes it plausible that Arredondo did this despite having "various alternatives" available to him.
 Cherry Knoll, 922 F.3d at 317.
-Arredondo admitted to other officers during the shooting that he knew there were children in classrooms 11 and 112, Am.
-Compl. ¶ 164, and admitted that he immediately heard gunshots and saw bullets coming out through the walls of the classroom, id. ¶ 126.
+Arredondo admitted to other officers during the shooting that he knew there were children in classrooms 11 and 112, Compl. ¶ 168, and admitted that he immediately heard gunshots and saw bullets coming out through the walls of the classroom, id. ¶ 128.
 These factual allegations make it more than plausible that Arredondo made "a deliberate choice" Cherry Knoll, 922 F.3d at 317, to override existing policy requiring him to breach the classroom in favor of a new policy of barricading the children in with the shooter and preventing anyone from trying to save them.
 As such, Plaintiffs have adequately alleged that UCISD's policy was the "moving force" behind their constitutional violations.